-As of August 2013, WordPress is estimated to be used by nearly one in five of the top ten million sites in the world.
+According to usage statistics, WordPress accounts for the largest growing percentage of websites over the last few years from the top ten million sites in the world.
 With more than 60 million (and counting) total WordPress sites online today, it doesn’t take much to understand why WordPress is so popular.
-It owes much of its success to the use of plug-ins.
-Without them, WordPress as a platform would be but a shadow if what it is today.
+It owes much of its success to the use of plugins.
+Without them, WordPress as a platform would be but a shadow of what it is today.

 Like any content management system (“CMS”), WordPress has limited innate capacities.
 Designing a platform to do everything would be impractical if not impossible.
-That’s where plug-ins come in.
-In the simplest terms, plug-ins allow WordPress developers to extend WordPress blogs well beyond their innate capacities.
-While WordPress has no innate functionality for many of the common features that are all but necessary to run a modern site, plug-ins enable developers a high degree of customizability that allow WordPress to be as ubiquitous as it is.
+That’s where plugins come in.
+In the simplest terms, plugins allow WordPress developers to extend WordPress blogs well beyond standard capabilities.
+While WordPress has no innate functionality for many of the common features that are all but necessary to run a modern site, plugins enable developers a high degree of customization that allow WordPress to be as ubiquitous as it is.

 All in One SEO Pack